ska-telescope/developer.skatelescope.org/src/policies/incident-management.rst

 * Cleanup - organise the removal of temporary measures, and reverting services and system management to standard operational practices.
 Ensure that all relevent data is preserved and offloaded to safe storage.

-* Postmortem - when the Incident is over, perform a Postmortem to understand what went wrong and what corrective measures should be put in place to reduce/eliminate further occurances.
+* Post Incident Review - when the Incident is over, perform a Post Incident Review to understand what went wrong and what corrective measures should be put in place to reduce/eliminate further occurances.

 Roles